rackkkham/Lecture-Progress-Calculator/README.md

 how many lectures are left to complete, and provides motivational messages based on the user's current progress.

-Key Features:
+<h2>Key Features:</h2>

-Calculate Lecture Progress:
+• Calculate Lecture Progress:
 Input the total number of lectures and the current lecture completed to see the overall progress in percentage.

-Remaining Lectures:
+• Remaining Lectures:
 Find out how many more lectures are left to complete the course or study materials.

-Motivational Messages:
+• Motivational Messages:
 Receive encouraging messages based on the current progress towards completing the course.

-Easy-to-Use Interface:
+• Easy-to-Use Interface:
 The user-friendly interface makes it simple to input data and view results.

-How to Use:
+<h2>How to Use:</h2>
-Enter the total number of lectures or sections in your course.
+<p>Enter the total number of lectures or sections in your course.</p>
-Input the lecture number you have completed so far.
+<p>Input the lecture number you have completed so far.</p>
-Click the "Calculate Progress" button to see your progress and motivational messages.
+<p>Click the "Calculate Progress" button to see your progress and motivational messages.</p>

 The "Lecture Progress" provides a convenient way to keep track of your learning journey and stay motivated